 Foods you must try in Plovdiv

 Plovdiv has a typical European cuisine.
 But there is one meal which has an oriental origin.
 It is a soup, called „Shkembe Chorba” (Tripe chorba).
-The soup is made by tripes and usually, such ingredients like vinegar, garlic and chili peppers are added.
+The soup is made with tripe and usually, ingredients like vinegar, garlic and chili peppers are added.
 As a result, it has a very strong taste.
 It is great for the cold weather and can literally make you feel warm.
 But for summer, you can try it just for attraction, and you can find it only in some bigger restaurants.

 You can’t miss the wine of Plovdiv